UtkarshPandey1601/CS103-ML-PROJECT/README.md

 # IPL Score Predictor

-This **Streamlit web application** allows users to predict the total runs in an IPL match based on current runs and wickets.
+This **ML Model** allows users to predict the total runs in an IPL match based on current runs and wickets.

 ## **Algorithms Used**